Skip to main content

 Overview

 Live vCPU and RAM scaling lets you adjust the compute resources of a running instance without rebooting.
 Changes take effect immediately while the instance continues serving traffic.
+The Dashboard provides a slider-based dialog for intuitive scaling within the bounds configured on the instance’s flavor.

 Prerequisites

-• Instance must be in ACTIVE state
+• Instance must be in Active status

-Scale vCPU or RAM from the Dashboard
+Scale vCPU or RAM

 FieldDescription